The Best Ad Blockers for Firefox 2026

 • Doesn't share or sell your data with third parties

 With AdLock Premium, you can also download the AdLock apps for Windows, macOS, Android, and iOS.
-With the app, you'll be able to block ads, trackers, and other annoyances outside of just your Firefox browser.
+With the app, you'll be able to block ads, trackers, and other annoyances outside your Firefox browser.

-What we liked
+What I liked

-What we didn’t like
+What I didn't like

 Long subscription period: If you opt for a premium subscription and want to get the best value, you'll need to commit to a five-year subscription.
 There are also annual and monthly plans, but those come at a higher cost.